Skip to Content

 Biking to Elfin Lakes

 Bikes are allowed on the trail as the Elfin Lakes Shelter.
 Since the entire route is on an old road, biking makes the trip to Elfin Lakes much faster.
+I’ve ridden up to Elfin on my mountain bike and while it is faster than hiking, it’s still pretty tough thanks to the elevation gain and the technical terrain.

 The biking directions are the same as the hiking directions above, with one key exception.
 Just after Red Heather day-use shelter, the hikers’ route leaves the road and heads directly uphill.
 If you are on a bike you must stay on the old road as it makes a long switchback before meeting back up with the hikers route about 1 km later.